Unsourced Multiple Access With Random User Activity: Numerical Experiments

 In Fig.~\ref{fig:Pe_vs_EbN0}, we plot the bounds on $P_{\rm MD}$ and $P_{\rm FA}$ in Theorem~\ref{thm:RCU_unknownKa} as a function of $\EbNo$ for $\E[\rv{K}_{\rm a}] \in \{50,200\}$, and different decoding radius $r$.
-We also show the bound in~\cite[Th.~1]{PolyanskiyISIT2017massive_random_access} for $\rv{K}_a$ known.
+We also show the bound in~\cite[Th.~1]{PolyanskiyISIT2017massive_random_access} for $\rv{K}_{\rm a}$ known.
 The \gls{MD} and \gls{FA} probabilities drop at a certain $\EbNo$, and then saturate to error floors.
 The existence of a waterfall region and an error-floor region is more evident in the case $\E[\rv{K}_{\rm a}] = 200$.
-The error floors are due to the initial \glspl{MD} and \glspl{FA}, and are characterized by $\bar{\epsilon}_{\rm MD}$ and $\bar{\epsilon}_{\rm FA}$ in Theorem~\ref{thm:error_floor}.
-We observe that setting $r =0$ leads to $\epsilon_{\rm MD} = \epsilon_{\rm FA}$ and turns out optimal in the low $\EbNo$ regime, where noise overfitting is the bottleneck.
+The error floors are due to the initial \glspl{MD} and \glspl{FA}, and are characterized by $\bar{\epsilon}_{\rm MD}$ and $\bar{\epsilon}_{\rm FA}$ in \revisee{Corollary}~\ref{cor:error_floor}. \revise{The ensemble converse in Theorem~\ref{th:converse} computed for the i.i.d.
+Gaussian ensemble with average power $P$ and for the considered decoding radii is also depicted.
+We observe that the converses for the MD and FA probabilities are similar, and follow closely our achievability bounds after the waterfall.
+This explains the waterfall effect: the additional MDs and FAs occurring in the decoding process dominate when the $\EbNo$ is small, while the initial MDs and FAs dominate in the error-floor regime.} We further observe that setting $r =0$ leads to $\epsilon_{\rm MD} = \epsilon_{\rm FA}$ and turns out optimal in the low $\EbNo$ regime, where noise overfitting is the bottleneck.
 This is in agreement with the results reported in Fig.~\ref{fig:EbN0_vs_EKa}.
 An increase of the decoding radius results in a performance improvement in the moderate and high $\EbNo$ regime, where setting $r =0$ yields high error floors.
-Our numerical results indicate that zero decoding radius should be used when the target \gls{MD} and \gls{FA} probabilities are higher than about $2\times 10^{-2}$; otherwise, the decoding radius needs to be increased.
-Remarkably, as illustrated in Fig.~\ref{fig:Pe_vs_EbN0}, there is a sharp difference between the case $r = 0$ and the case $r > 0$ in terms of the $\EbNo$ value at which the waterfall region starts.
-Moreover, this $\EbNo$ value appears to coincide for all positive $r$.\footnote{Characterizing analytically this $\EbNo$ value is challenging since $\epsilon_{\rm MD}$ and $\epsilon_{\rm FA}$ are given in terms of sums in which each addend involves the optimization of the three intermediate parameters $(\lambda, \rho, \rho_1)$.}
+Our numerical results indicate that zero decoding radius should be used when the target \gls{MD} and \gls{FA} probabilities are higher than about \revise{$8\times 10^{-3}$ for $\E[\rv{K}_{\rm a}] = 50$ and $6.5\times 10^{-3}$ for $\E[\rv{K}_{\rm a}] = 200$}. \revise{Otherwise, if the target \gls{MD} and \gls{FA} probabilities are low, one should increase the decoding radius to lower the error floors and thus meet the requirements in the waterfall regime.} Remarkably, as illustrated in Fig.~\ref{fig:Pe_vs_EbN0}, there is a sharp difference between the case $r = 0$ and the case $r > 0$ in terms of the $\EbNo$ value at which the waterfall region starts.
+Moreover, this $\EbNo$ value appears to coincide for all positive~$r$.\footnote{Characterizing analytically this $\EbNo$ value is challenging since $\epsilon_{\rm MD}$ and $\epsilon_{\rm FA}$ are given in terms of sums in which each addend involves the optimization of the three intermediate parameters $(\lambda, \rho, \rho_1)$.}